(Updated January 2020)

 Grandin, T. 1985/86 (with 1997 updates).
 Cardiac arrest stunning of livestock and poultry.
 Advances in Animal Welfare Science, M.W.
 Fox and L.D.
 Mickley (Editors), Martinus Nijhoff Publisher

-Grandin, T. 2010.
-Improving animal welfare: A Practical Approach.
+Grandin, T. 2015.
+Improving animal welfare (2nd Edition): A Practical Approach.
 CABI Publishing.
 Wallingford, Oxfordshire, UK.

 Grandin, T. 2013.
 Making slaughterhouses more humane for cattle, pigs, and sheep.
 Annual Review of Animal Bioscience.
 1:491-512.